MarteXcoin-documentation/Documentation/masternode/setup.rst

 the first time.
 If you are updating a masternode, see  :ref:`here
 <masternode-update>` instead.
 You will need:

-- 1000 Dash
+- 5000 MARTEX
-- A wallet to store your Dash, preferably a hardware wallet, although Dash Core wallet is also supported
+- A wallet to store your MarteX, preferably a hardware wallet, although MarteX Core wallet is also supported
 - A Linux server, preferably a Virtual Private Server (VPS)

-Dash 0.13.0 and later implement DIP003, which introduces several changes to how a Dash masternode is set up and operated.
-While this network upgrade was completed in early 2019, a list of available documentation appears below:

-- `DIP003 Deterministic Masternode Lists <https://github.com/dashpay/dips/blob/master/dip-0003.md>`__
-- :ref:`dip3-changes`
-- `Dash 0.13 Upgrade Procedure for Masternodes (legacy documentation) <https://docs.dash.org/en/0.13.0/masternodes/dip3-upgrade.html>`__
-- :ref:`Full masternode setup guide <masternode-setup>` (you are here)
-- :ref:`Information for users of hosted masternodes <hosted-setup>`
-- :ref:`Information for operators of hosted masternodes <operator-transactions>`

-This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.
+This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.martexcore/martex-cli`` to each command.

 .. _vps-setup: